timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Consulting and PM case interviews are pretty similar, and in some cases can even have the exact same questions (e.g. Should Google launch a TV service?)
 However, there are some subtle differences in how you deliver your answers.

 Consulting responses are generally more data-driven and focus on tying back to the higher-level business strategy.
 You're making a big recommendation to a client, and they're the ones responsible for execution.
-Think mergers and acquistions, making a decision on what business unit to invest in.
+Think mergers and acquistions or making a decision on what business unit to invest in.

 PM responses should also be data-driven, when possible, but your answer will focus more on a specific product/feature set and you'll emphasize how your recommendation affects the product team (who have to actually implement any given plan) and the users.